-- Cashless transactions encouraged and facilitated to limit contact. - Stringent medical screening at all border points.
-Only drivers, loader plus the clearing agent are allowed across the border. - A 100-percent tax relief for low-income-earning persons up to KES24,000 - Reduced the top Pay-As-You-Earn (PAYE) rate from 30 percent to 25 percent. - Appropriation of KES 10 billion through cash transfers to the vulnerable members of society. - Temporary suspension of listing with Credit Reference Bureau for persons who default on their loan obligations with effect from 1 April 2020. - Disbursement of KES 1 billion for the recruitment of additional medical personnel. - The government committed to pay the bills for all those in isolation centres thus encouraging testing.

-- Cashless transactions such as mobile money and credit cards are encouraged. - The reduction of the standard VAT rate from 16 percent to 14 percent (effective 1 April 2020). - A reduction of the resident corporate income tax from 30 percent to 25 percent. - 24-hour Call Centre and information portal set up and manned by Kenya Private Sector Association (KEPSA) - Lowering of Central Bank Rate (CBR) to 7.2% - Lowering of Cash Reserve Ration (CRR) to 4.2% - Central Bank of Kenya to offer flexibility to banks on loans that were active as of March 2020 to maintain liquidity levels - Assessment and restructuring loans taken by corporate borrowers (and SMEs) based on their respective circumstances arising from the pandemic. - Cargo movement allowed to continue however spike in transport requirements has led to a strained supply of trucks. - Mandatory requirement for all returning cargo crew to self-isolate for a period of 14 days straining cargo operations. - Office hours for Customs Offices changed to 9.00 3.00pm at a 50% reduced staffing.
-There is also reduced access to Customs officers and other officials. - Kenya Ports Authority has reduced workforce to two shifts. - KPA enabled online document submission systems to reduce human contact at Mombasa Port - Mandatory pre-arrival report of ships - Allocated of USD 100 Million to fast-track payment of outstanding VAT refunds and other pending payments to SMEs.
-USD 30 million as seed capital for SME Credit Guarantee Scheme. - Allocation of USD 20 Million soft loans to hotels and related establishments. - Allocation of USD 15 Million to assist flower and horticultural producers to access international market. - Enforcement of "Buy Kenya, Build Kenya" policy. - Allocated of USD 6 Million to purchase locally manufactured vehicles. - Trade related essential services providers, Customs, Immigration, and Port Health officials are exempted from the provisions of curfew and required to work 24 hours.
+Preventive Measures in Place Cashless transactions encouraged and facilitated to limit contact.
+Stringent medical screening at all border points.
+Only drivers, loader plus the clearing agent are allowed across the border.
+A 100-percent tax relief for low-income-earning persons up to KES24,000 Reduced the top Pay-As-You-Earn (PAYE) rate from 30 percent to 25 percent.
+Appropriation of KES 10 billion through cash transfers to the vulnerable members of society.
+Temporary suspension of listing with Credit Reference Bureau for persons who default on their loan obligations with effect from 1 April 2020.
+Disbursement of KES 1 billion for the recruitment of additional medical personnel.
+The government committed to pay the bills for all those in isolation centres thus encouraging testing.
+Trade Facilitation / Business Support Cashless transactions such as mobile money and credit cards are encouraged.
+The reduction of the standard VAT rate from 16 percent to 14 percent (effective 1 April 2020).
+A reduction of the resident corporate income tax from 30 percent to 25 percent.
+24-hour Call Centre and information portal set up and manned by Kenya Private Sector Association (KEPSA) Lowering of Central Bank Rate (CBR) to 7.2% Lowering of Cash Reserve Ration (CRR) to 4.2% Central Bank of Kenya to offer flexibility to banks on loans that were active as of March 2020 to maintain liquidity levels Assessment and restructuring loans taken by corporate borrowers (and SMEs) based on their respective circumstances arising from the pandemic.
+Cargo movement allowed to continue however spike in transport requirements has led to a strained supply of trucks.
+Mandatory requirement for all returning cargo crew to self-isolate for a period of 14 days straining cargo operations.
+Office hours for Customs Offices changed to 9.00 - 3.00pm at a 50% reduced staffing.
+There is also reduced access to Customs officers and other officials.
+Kenya Ports Authority has reduced workforce to two shifts.
+KPA enabled online document submission systems to reduce human contact at Mombasa Port Mandatory pre-arrival report of ships Allocated of USD 100 Million to fast-track payment of outstanding VAT refunds and other pending payments to SMEs.
+USD 30 million as seed capital for SME Credit Guarantee Scheme.
+Allocation of USD 15 Million soft loans to hotels and related establishments.
+Allocation of USD 16 Million to purchase locally manufactured vehicles.
+Trade related essential services providers, Customs, Immigration, and Port Health officials are exempted from the provisions of curfew and required to work 24 hours.